NMRPeak: a ready-to-use intelligent system for molecular structure elucidation enabled by synergistic cross-modal learning: Methods

+The evaluation of NMRPeak-P is conducted from two complementary perspectives.
+First, we compute the similarity score using the peak-aware similarity metric, which directly measures the agreement between predicted and reference spectra at the peak level (including chemical shifts, multiplicities, integrations, and coupling constants).
+Notably, this metric is highly stringent, and even minor deviations in peak attributes can lead to noticeable score reductions.
+As a result, similarity scores are typically below 0.95, even for high-quality predictions.
+Second, we assess the structural consistency of predicted spectra by feeding them into a frozen NMRPeak-G model to reconstruct molecular structures.
+We report top-$k$ accuracy, measuring whether the ground-truth molecule appears among the top-$k$ generated candidates.
+This evaluation reflects the practical utility of predicted spectra in downstream structure elucidation.
+Due to the strictness of the peak-aware similarity metric, even small numerical differences between NMRPeak-P-Single and NMRPeak-P-Multi correspond to substantial differences in actual spectral parsing accuracy.

+For NMRPeak-R and NMRPeak-G, the evaluation metrics are based on top-$k$ retrieval and generation accuracy, respectively.
+Notably, the retrieval accuracy of NMRPeak-R is reported over the entire test set as the candidate search space.

-\bmhead{Data availability} All datasets used in this study will be made publicly available upon publication of the article.
-This includes all curated data splits of NMRexp and MST-NMR used for training, validation, and evaluation.
+\bmhead{Data availability} All processed NMR datasets used in the NMRPeak benchmark are available at \url{https://zenodo.org/records/19122815}.
+The dataset includes all curated data splits of NMRexp~\cite{wang2025nmrexp} and MST-NMR~\cite{alberts2024unraveling} used for training, validation, and testing, along with the original raw data from NMRexp.

-\bmhead{Code availability} All code used for data preprocessing, model training, and evaluation will be released publicly upon publication of the article.